KieranBond/ChatApp/README.md

 # ChatApp
 A super basic chat app

-Built to experiment with Event Driven architectures, Brighter, and Kafka
+Built to experiment with Event Driven architectures, Brighter, Kafka, and GraphQL